Company Ballet Dancers

 Atlanta Ballet Image

-ANDERSON SOUZA was born in Santo Angelo, Brazil.
-Anderson received his training at the Conservatório Brasileiro de Dança under Jorge Teixeira.
+ANDERSON SOUZA, born in Santo Angelo, Brazil, received his training at the Conservatório Brasileiro de Dança under Jorge Teixeira.
 After graduating, he joined the Cia Brasileira de Ballet in Rio de Janeiro, dancing principal and soloist roles and competing in national and international competitions, including the Beijing International Ballet Competition.
-Souza traveled with the Company to perform in Colombia, China, Israel and France.
-In 2013, he joined Gelsey Kirkland Ballet.
-Under the unique guidance of Kirkland, Anderson matured his artistry and received praise from national critics, including those at The New York Times.
-He has enjoyed dancing roles in The Nutcracker (by Yuri Possokhov) La Sylphide as Gurn (staged by Johan Kobborg), Sum Stravinsky (by Kiyon Ross), Sandpaper Ballet (by Mark Morris), Tuplet (by Alexander Ekman) and the world premiere of Catch (by Liam Scarlett).
-Anderson is excited to be joining Atlanta Ballet for his 4th season!
-Special thanks to Anderson's Pas de Deux Society Patron Atlanta Ballet Corps de Ballet.
+Souza traveled with the Company to perform in Colombia, China, Israel, and France.
+In 2013, Anderson joined Gelsey Kirkland Ballet, where he matured his artistry under the unique guidance of Kirkland.
+His talent received praise from national critics, including those at The New York Times.
+He has had the pleasure of dancing roles in renowned ballets such as The Nutcracker (by Yuri Possokhov), La Sylphide as Gurn (staged by Johan Kobborg), Sum Stravinsky (by Kiyon Ross), Sandpaper Ballet (by Mark Morris), Tuplet (by Alexander Ekman), and the world premiere of Catch (by Liam Scarlett).
+Anderson is thrilled to be joining Atlanta Ballet for his eighth season, having joined the company in 2016.

 Atlanta Ballet Image